lw8192/Red-Team-Dev/C/README.md

 # C
 ## Intro
 Lower level language then Python (meaning the developer can control the program at a more granular level - allows for more speed / flexibility but also harder to program in).
 Compiled.
 Widely used in OS / embedded environments - "system development language".
 Variables - need to define type and name.
 Strongly typed language: can't change later on.
 Procedural - code follows an order in execution.
 Not object oriented language - variables don't have an access modifier (can be static or constants).
 Static var: valid in a global scope.
 C is fast due to: compiling, strongly typed, no garbage collection.
+Pass by reference: pass address of a variable into a function, then functions modifies the data at the address.
 [Codeblocks IDE](https://www.codeblocks.org/)
 [Codeblocks Install](https://www.digitalocean.com/community/tutorials/c-compiler-windows-gcc)